Merry Christmas Faux Pallet Art

 - Wear protective gloves while working with Smooth Finish.
-Apply one coat of Smooth Finish to the top and sides of all the foam boards.
-Apply the Smooth Finish in all directions being sure to completely fill the cells of the foam.
+Apply one coat of Smooth Finish to the foam boards’ top and sides.
+Apply the Smooth Finish in all directions and fill the foam cells.
 Let dry.
 Sand the boards lightly with the sanding block until smooth.
-Apply a second coat of Smooth Finish to the tops and sides of all the boards.
-Let dry.
-Sand boards for a completely smooth finish.
+Apply a second coat of Smooth Finish to the boards’ tops and sides.
+Let dry—sand boards for a completely smooth finish.

-- Base coat the tops and sides of the boards with the white paint and let dry.
+- Base coat the tops and sides of the boards with white paint and let dry.

-- Graining Technique: Add water to thin the red paint slightly; this will make it easier to work with and give you a little longer dry time.
-Working with one board at a time, apply a generous coat of the red paint.
+- Graining Technique: Add water to thin the red paint slightly, making it easier to work with and giving you a little longer dry time.
+Working with one board at a time, apply a generous coat of red paint.
 Working quickly while the paint is still wet, place the graining tool centered at the end of the board.
-With slight pressure begin pulling the tool towards you slowly.
+With slight pressure, begin pulling the tool towards you slowly.
 Rock the tool gently up and down as you pull.
 It is best not to stop while using the graining tool.
-Pull from one end of the board to the other end in one smooth motion.
+Pull from one end of the board to the other in a smooth motion.
 Grain the edges of the boards with the textured side of the tool.
 Do not panic if you mess up or don’t like the way it looks.
 While the paint is still wet, wipe the paint from the board with a wet paper towel.
 Let the board dry completely and try again.
 Let all boards dry completely when your desired look is achieved.

 - Glue the boards together side by side.

-- Print a holiday message onto the cardstock and cut out with the craft knife for your template.
+- Print a holiday message onto the cardstock and cut it out with the craft knife for your template.
 Trace the holiday message onto the boards.
-Paint the traced message with white paint and outline the letters with the black paint pen.
+Paint the traced message with white paint and outline the letters with a black paint pen.
 Let dry completely.

 - Glue lengths of ribbon crisscrossed across the front of the pallet as shown.
 Make a small bow and glue where the ribbons cross on the front of the pallet.